ajinkyakolhe112/Vision-101---Cohort-1/slides/week 1 - slides.md

 3. Improvement has one independent amplifier.
 Data Volume
 4. Improvement has one independent amplifier.
 Hardware Power / Model Capacity as UFA

+---
+SmartPhone Camera vs Human EYE.
+We can't understand Human Vision, but we can understand ANN reading vision.
+We can see, what neuron has learned what.
+We can see, impact of making a change here.
+Equivalent in Brain.
+Would be removing a brain part & checking what it does.
+History of Neuroscience: War & Brain Damage is how we understood brain better.
+We can't do that to humans to understand vision.
+Understand -> Influence -> Wield as Tool fluently

+---

 ### Data: Any .
 Model: Any Data
 Data => Any Data